Locations:

 Can hepatorenal syndrome be prevented?

 If you already have cirrhosis, there’s no way to predict or prevent the onset of HRS.
-But you may be able to prevent spontaneous bacterial peritonitis (SBP), which is the most common “trigger.”
-SBP in people with cirrhosis precipitates up to 25% of HRS cases.
-Taking antibiotics preventatively if your provider believes you are at particularly high risk for SBP can reduce the possibility of developing HRS by reducing this precipitating factor.
+But you may be able to prevent spontaneous bacterial peritonitis (SBP), which is the most common trigger.
+About 25% of people with HRS have spontaneous bacterial peritonitis.
+A healthcare provider may prescribe antibiotics if they think you’re at particularly high risk for SBP.

 Outlook / Prognosis

 Without a liver transplant, the outlook for most people is grim.
 The median survival rate for people with acute onset HRS and no transplant is two weeks.
+Acute onset means your symptoms come on very fast.
 With more chronic HRS, the median survival rate without a transplant is three to six months.
-Those with more advanced liver failure will decline more rapidly.
-Rapid decline could also complicate your condition by making you too sick to safely undergo transplant surgery.

 A note from Cleveland Clinic